ajitagupta/core-java-mini-projects/README.md

 A thread is a process / execution of a program.
 A thread gets created by extending the `Thread` class or by implementing `Runnable` interface.

 If multiple processes are running simultaneously there will be a termination / deadlock.
 To avoid this one of them must wait.
-To execute the thread we use the `start` method, which automatically calls `run` method.
+To execute the thread we use the `start` method, which automatically calls the Thread class' `run` method.

 ## 9. Collections